rouzinho/2Dto1DField/README.md

 Cedar is the C++ Framework implementing the concepts of DFT -> https://cedar.ini.rub.de/

-Everything you need to know about YARP https://www.yarp.it/

 ## Getting Started

 The plugin is a widget transforming a 2D matrix (field) to a 1D one.